kangguru/botvac/README.md

 ## Disclaimer

-As this is an official client to the API which required to reverse the HTTP Authentication mechanism used by Neato things are topic to be unstable and maybe unreliable.
+As this is an unofficial client to the API which required to reverse the HTTP Authentication mechanism used by Neato things are topic to be unstable and maybe unreliable.